What are the WorkKeys® Assessments?

 Practice tests can be found on the Ohio Means Jobs website here

-You are only permitted to take each WorkKeys® Test 4 times in a 12-month period with a required waiting period between the 3rd and 4th tests.
+You are only permitted to take each WorkKeys® Test 4 times in a 12-month period.
+There is a required 30-day wait period between the 1st and 3rd test date and between the 2nd and 4th test date.
 If you need additional help preparing for the assessments contact Kim Barron at firstname.lastname@example.org.

 Ready to Schedule?